7:00AM to 5:00PM

 Besides, the roots can forcefully penetrate the drain to reach the ground and the nutrients below it.
 In many cases, the force of intrusion can break the drain.
 You may need to repair or replace it depending on the extent of the damage.

-Once the corrosion spreads through the surface of the drain (whether on the interior or exterior), it can cause it to develop cracks and crevices.
+Once the corrosion spreads through the surface of the storm drain system (whether on the interior or exterior), it can cause it to develop cracks and crevices.
 On the other hand, concrete pipes can crack from the constant exposure to the elements, especially prolonged heat.

 A minor clog in the drain can generally be broken down with a plunger.
 Carefully place the plunger on the drain cover to create a tight seal.
 Then use swift to and fro movements to break the clog.
 Finally, use a garden hose to flush the debris down the drain.